 The following educational links are provided for the breadth of their relevance as background information about cannabis and the medical science behind marijuana.

-- The International Association for Cannabinoid Medicines, (primary research newsletter and Website). http://www.cannabis-med.org/english/bulletin/iacm.php
+- The International Association for Cannabinoid Medicines, (IACM – primary research newsletter and Website). http://www.cannabis-med.org/english/bulletin/iacm.php

-- Granny Storm Crow’s List for July 2016, is her 3300 page compilation of links to positive annecdotal and peer-reviewed studies showing both safety and efficacy for cannabis use.
+- Granny Storm Crow’s List for 2010-2018, is her compilation of links to news articles and peer-reviewed studies showing both safety and efficacy for cannabis use.
 As Granny says, quoting her grandfather: “If the Truth Won’t Do, then Something is Wrong!” https://grannystormcrowslist.wordpress.com/

 [Granny has] “put the List on the cloud!
 Click the link to download the new 2016 Granny Storm Crow’s List!
 “Just opening the link will show you the List, but you will need to download it to access the very useful Navigation Index.
 Click the “Bookmark” icon if it doesn’t automatically show up.
 No more scrolling “forever” to get to that study you want!
 It may take a minute or so to download- it’s over 3,300 pages!